About The Members Lessons

 Bansuri Bliss Founder Dr. Kerry Kriger leads an advanced class online every Sunday at 8am Los Angeles time.

-These lessons take place on Tuesdays at 6:30pm Los Angeles time (that’s Wednesday morning in India!) and have a more informal “anything goes” style.
+Weekday classes happen at various times and have a more informal “anything goes” style.
 All members are encouraged to attend.

 All Bansuri Bliss members are welcome and encouraged to attend all the classes.